simonlav24/wormsGame/README.md

 - **SHEEP** - baaaa.
 - **SNAIL** - quick and sticky snail.
 - **VENUS FLY TRAP** - throw seed that grows a venus fly trap - vicious plant that will devour anything. can turn to MUTANT VENUS FLY TRAP if hit by GAMMA GUN radiation. press tab to switch to PLANT BOMB that grows on impact in all directions.
-- **COVID19** - very contagious. sick worms will cough and spread the virus. obtainable by weapon crate.
+- **COVID19** - very contagious. sick worms will cough and spread the virus.

 ## :wrench: Tools